RSuganya25/To-do-List/README.md

 3. `delete_task("doc_id")` to delete
 4. `listen_to_tasks()` to enable real-time update logging

+> ℹ️ **Note:** The app includes error handling to skip malformed Firestore documents that are missing required fields such as `title` or `completed`.

+## Error Handling
+- Tasks without a `title` or `completed` field will be automatically skipped and logged with a warning.
+- This ensures that the program does not crash when malformed data is present in the Firestore collection.
+- A message like `⚠️ Skipping malformed task: doc_id => {...}` will appear in the console.

 ## Development Environment
 To recreate the development environment, you need the following software and/or libraries with the specified versions:
 * Python 3.10+